remix-run/history/README.md

 ### Thanks

-A big thank-you to [Dan Shaw](https://github.com/dshaw) for donating the `history` npm package name!
+A big thank-you to [Dan Shaw](https://github.com/dshaw) for letting us use the `history` npm package name!
+Thanks Dan!